mvelusce/pi-habits-tracker/README.md

 # 🌟 Wellness Log

-A self-hosted application for tracking lifestyle factors and mood with correlation analysis.
-Track your daily lifestyle factors, log your mood throughout the day, and discover patterns between your lifestyle factors and how you feel.
+A self-hosted application for tracking lifestyle factors and well-being metrics with correlation analysis.
+Track your daily lifestyle factors, log your well-being metrics throughout the day, and discover patterns between your lifestyle factors and how you feel.

 ## ✨ Features

 - **📊 Lifestyle Factor Tracking**: Create and track multiple daily lifestyle factors
-- **😊 Mood Logging**: Record your mood, energy, and stress levels throughout the day
+- **😊 Well-Being Metrics Logging**: Record your well-being metrics, energy, and stress levels throughout the day
-- **📈 Correlation Analysis**: Discover statistical relationships between your lifestyle factors and mood
+- **📈 Correlation Analysis**: Discover statistical relationships between your lifestyle factors and well-being metrics
 - **📱 Progressive Web App**: Works on web and can be installed on Android devices
 - **🏠 Self-Hosted**: Your data stays on your server
 - **🎨 Modern UI**: Beautiful, responsive interface built with React and Tailwind CSS